Public Women Are Not Public Property

 This is not the message we should be sending to any woman, regardless of her limelight or lack thereof.
 By culling the seriousness of these displays of assault from our coverage of them, we consent to the objectification and dehumanization of these women.
 The media has to take responsibility for its part in enabling people to treat these public figures as if they were public property.
 We should all be horrified by these incidents, not flippant because they happened to celebrities.

-More articles in WMC FBomb by Category: Feminism, Media, Misogyny, Violence against women
+More articles by Category: Feminism, Media, Misogyny, Violence against women

-More articles in WMC FBomb by Tag: Activism and advocacy, Sexual harassment, Sexualized violence, Social media, News, Television, Sexism, Gender bias
+More articles by Tag: Activism and advocacy, Sexual harassment, Sexualized violence, Social media, News, Television, Sexism, Gender bias